Urban Garden Tour returns this Saturday to Bangor/ Brewer area

 They say it’s a great way to bring the community together and learn together.

-Food and Medicine Volunteer Coordinator, Johnny Sanchez, said.
 “We view our gardens as accomplishing sort of two main facets.
 The first one being, you know, the physicality of actually growing your own produce, you know, just sort of supplementing your kitchen as it were.
 And then, the other half of it really is our attempt to try to address social isolation.
-Food and Medicine really believes in, you know, the empowerment of being able to grow your own food and, you know, share healthy meals as well as just build community and get to know your neighbors.”
+Food and Medicine really believes in, you know, the empowerment of being able to grow your own food and, you know, share healthy meals as well as just build community and get to know your neighbors,” said Johnny Sanchez, Food and Medicine volunteer coordinator.

-For more details about the Urban Garden Tour, you can go to https://foodandmedicine.org/ , or check out their Facebook page.
+For more details about the Urban Garden Tour, you can go to foodandmedicine.org, or check out their Facebook page.

 Copyright 2023 WABI.
 All rights reserved.